rsheeter/colorize/README.md

 # Licensing

-Each font is licensed under its own license, found in `$fontname.LICENSE`
+Each font is licensed under its own license, found in `fonts/fontname/LICENSE`

 Code and HTML are licensed under Apache, found in `LICENSE`